gonggo-org/gonggo/README.md

 ![gonggo](https://github.com/user-attachments/assets/7f0c4448-fc64-4658-99cd-fc7f8ba5bf1c)

 Gonggo dispatches request from websocket client to the designated service.
 There are 2 types of request.
 First, a single shot request is submitted by client.
-Gonggo dispacthes it to the service.
+Gonggo dispatches it to the service.
 Then, asynchronously, the service pushes a response back to the client.

 Second, a multi respond request (subscribe) is submitted by client.
 The service pushes responses continuously until an unsubscribe request is submitted.